brookeschoen/teacupsports/source/e_sports/e_sports.rst

 the last decade, eSports has grown tremendously in viewers and prize money.
 Online streaming services like `Twitch <https://www.twitch.tv>`_ , which was launched in 2011, have helped the growth of eSports in this decade.
-In 2013, viewers watched 12 billions minutes of video on this service.
+In 2013, viewers watched 12 billion minutes of video on this service.
 The most common video game broadcast is League of Legends which started

 SK T1 Wins Third Title